microsoft/DesktopBridgeToUWP-Samples/Samples/HelloWorldSample/README.md

  - To deploy during development, run: "add-appxpackage –register AppxManifest.xml" from a PowerShell window.
  - To deploy for production please follow the guidance [here] (https://msdn.microsoft.com/windows/uwp/porting/desktop-to-uwp-deploy-and-debug)
- - To run the app, go to the start menu, find the app tile "HelloWorldWpfSample", right click, and choose "Pin to taskbar"
+ - To run the app, go to the start menu, find the app tile "HelloWorldConsoleSample", right click, and choose "Pin to taskbar"
  - When the app launches, press the “Add Live Tile” button in the app to see your live tile receive  updates!

 Important Notes